Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using future gravitational-wave detector networks: Methods and Setup

 \subsubsection{Simulations}

 We test the performance of our model in parameter estimation analysis with simulated signals.
 We consider three different sources, and analyze them through \texttt{bilby} injections, i.e., using our own GW models, and through injecting NR hybrids with the same parameters; cf.~Tab.~\ref{tab:sources}.
-The employed hybrids have a postmerger signal duration of roughly 10 ms.
+The employed hybrids have a postmerger signal duration of roughly 10 ms, and the postmerger contribution to their SNR for each detector network is shown in Tab.~\ref{tab:pmsnr}.

 All simulated signals are injected with zero inclination $\iota$ and polarization angle $\psi$, and with sky location $(\alpha, \delta) = ( 0.76, -1.23) $.
 The sky location has been chosen such that none of the employed detector networks is particularly preferred.
-Depending on the analysis, we performed injections at three different distances: 225 Mpc, 135 Mpc, and 68 Mpc, which, in a network with Advanced LIGO+ and Advanced Virgo+, correspond approximately to a signal-to-noise ratio (SNR) of 30, 50, and 100 respectively.
-We take priors uniform in $[0.5,1.0]$ for mass ratio $q$, and uniform in $[\mathcal{M}_{c,s} - 0.05, \mathcal{M}_{c,s} + 0.05]$ for chirp mass, where $\mathcal{M}_{c,s}$ is the chirp mass of the source, and the prior width is given by the precision on chirp-mass measurements that we anticipate for future detectors.
+Depending on the analysis, we performed injections at three different distances: 225 Mpc, 135 Mpc, and 68 Mpc, which, in a network with Advanced LIGO+ and Advanced Virgo+, correspond approximately to a signal-to-noise ratio (SNR) of 30, 50, and 100 respectively; Table~\ref{tab:snr} reports the SNR for \stwo injections in the different detector networks and at different distances.
+We take priors uniform in $[0.5,1.0]$ for mass ratio $q$, and uniform in $[\mathcal{M}_{c,s} - 0.05, \mathcal{M}_{c,s} + 0.05] M_\odot$ for chirp mass, where $\mathcal{M}_{c,s}$ is the chirp mass of the source, and the prior width is given by the precision on chirp-mass measurements that we anticipate for future detectors.
 Regarding tidal deformability parameters, we sample over $\tilde{\Lambda}$ and $\Delta \tilde{\Lambda}$, with a prior uniform in $[0,5000]$ and $[-5000,5000]$ respectively, where $\Delta \tilde{\Lambda}$ is defined in \cite{Wade:2014vqa} as